NCBI-Hackathons/LNCPEP/README.md

 ## Sequence featurization

-Non-overlapping subsequences of 100 nt covering the entire length of a lncRNA were featurized using a set of *k*’s to generate *k*-mers (*k* = 2,3 and 4).
-For each subsequence, the *k*-mer usage frequencies for each value of *k* was computed, but  the unused *k*-mers (with frequency = 0) were also included in the vector to ensure equal length outputs.
+Non-overlapping subsequences of 100 nt covering the entire length of a lncRNA were featurized using a set of *k*’s to generate *k*-mers (*k* = 2, 3 and 4).
+For each subsequence, the *k*-mer usage frequencies for each value of *k* was computed, but  the unused *k*-mers, i.e. with frequency = 0, were also included in the vector to ensure equal length outputs.
 Finally, the *k*-mer usage frequency vector was concatenated into a single vector representing the subsequences.

 ## Testing